amayj288/SNS-Assignment-5_Group-10/README.md

 The file to run this is the 'main.py' file which is inside the 'Ottway-Rees-Protocol Directory'.
 The code has been explained in the video, and can be executed in the terminal in the following steps:

       i) Generate Keys/Provide own keys - We have generated random keys for using this Protocol of long length(16 bytes), so user doesn't have to worry about that.
-Just open                                              terminal and execute the following command:
+                                          Just open the terminal and execute the following command:

                   -> python main.py key

       ii) Main Execution: Since this - Since it involves communiaction between server and client, open 3 terminals with the path containing the 'main.py' file and the generated keys in txt files.
 Then execute the following in the 3 separate terminals simultaneously:

                            Terminal 1:-
                                               -> python main.py A